ASCD Featured Article - When Netflix Isn't Enough: Fostering True Recovery for Educators

 Additionally, leaders—at all levels of the system—must confront and correct the ways in which our structures of time, space, and connection have not kept pace with our ever-changing world and, more important, with our students' and educators' ever-changing needs.
 We need to stop reactively swimming upstream and instead collectively construct proactive solutions that cultivate whole educators.

-➛ Does the idea of "recharging for survival" (as opposed to authentic recovery) sound familiar to you?
-How much is it a part of the culture of your school?
+Reflect & Discuss➛ Does your school do enough to support the social-emotional growth of educators as well as students?
+What additional steps could it take? ➛ Does the idea of "recharging for survival" (as opposed to authentic recovery) sound familiar to you?
+How much is it a part of the culture of your school? ➛ What changes does this article inspire you to make, either for yourself or in your school? |

 Endnotes